 More outstanding wedding locations in Northern California and Nevada that may be a consideration for those seeking to marry are situated around the shores of Lake Tahoe.
 Many popular outdoor ceremony venues in Tahoe exist lakeside, offering astounding views of the lake and surrounding Sierra Nevada Mountain Range.

-For more information or assistance with planning a Tahoe wedding, give us a call at (888) 896-4656 or visit the website of Alpenglow Weddings in Lake Tahoe.
+For more information or assistance with planning a Tahoe wedding, visit the website of Alpenglow Weddings in Lake Tahoe.